Can You Get a CPS Case Closed Fast?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-CPS investigates reports of possible cases of child abuse, child neglect, or domestic violence.
-The investigation aims to establish whether the child has experienced harm or is at risk of experiencing harm.
-CPS also looks at reducing these risks and increasing the child's safety.
-They would assess if a criminal action occurred and if the family needs CPS services for support.
+CPS also aims to reduce these risks and increase the child's safety.
+They assess if a criminal action occurred and if the family needs CPS services for support.

 CPS Is Legally Required To Investigate Complaints